logzio/logz-docs/_source/logzio_collections/_log-sources/puppet.md

   ignore_older: 3h
 ```

-If you're running Filebeat 7 to 8.1, paste this code block.
+If you're running Filebeat 7 to 8.1, paste the code block below instead:
-Otherwise, you can leave it out.

 ```yaml